Want to Rent an RV For a Week? Here’s How Much It Would Cost

 The price range mentioned in the section above is the standard range.
 But there’s a trick you can apply to reduce the overall cost of renting an RV for a week.

 The cheapest way to rent an RV for a week is to book on a peer-to-peer rental platform and opt for a ‘Weekly Plan.’
-For more clarity on this, you need to understand how RV rentals work.
+To understand this better, you’ll want to discover how RV rentals work.

 RVs are usually priced at a daily rate, on a per day or night basis.

 When you rent an RV — irrespective of the type — the rentee will bill you for each day by default.
-But when booked for a week, most companies offer a discount, which can range from 10% to 40%, depending on the season.
+But when booked for a week, most companies offer a discount, ranging from 10% to 40%, depending on the season.

 So for a Class A motorhome with a price tag of $200 per night, a 10% discount would translate to $140 in savings!